btcpayserver/btcpayserver-doc/docs/Deployment/RPi4.md

 This document guides you step by step on **how to run BTCPay Server on a Raspberry Pi 4**.
 See here the [Raspberry Pi 3 instructions](./RPi3.md)

-The newly released **Raspberry Pi 4** is currently the best low-cost single-board computer available.
+The **Raspberry Pi 4** is currently the best low-cost single-board computer available.
 You can **use a Raspberry Pi 4 to run your BTCPay Server** at home for around $150 worth of parts, described below.

 # Quickstart
 Already have a Raspberry Pi 4B with the following specs?